Woody230/GradleExtensions/README.md

 * **[targetSdk]**: The target API level.
 Optional with a default value of 33.
 * **[languageSplit]**: Whether on-demand language downloading is enabled.
 Optional with a default value of false.
 * **[defaultProguardFile]**: The type of default proguard file.
 Must be either `UNOPTIMIZED` or `OPTIMIZED`.
 Optional with a default value of `OPTIMIZED`.
-* **[proguardFiles]**: The relative path from the root directory to the additional proguard files.
-Optional with a default collection of only `proguard.rules.pro`.

 #### android-library-plugin